BeMoreKinky Logo

 • FetLife: While primarily a kink social network, FetLife has groups for swingers and local munches.

 When setting up profiles, honesty and clarity are key.
-Post some nice photos of you as a couple (they don't have to be face pics if you need privacy, many use torso or costume shots, but profiles with at least one clear face pic tend to get more responses because it builds trust).
-Write a friendly bio stating you're new and what you're looking for (e.g. soft swap with another newbie couple, or a female playmate for FFM threesome, etc.).
-You'll likely get a lot of messages, especially from single men if you indicate interest in them.
+Post some nice photos of you as a couple (they don't have to be face pics if you need privacy; many use torso or costume shots, but profiles with at least one clear face pic tend to get more responses because it builds trust).
+If discretion matters, consider a separate email address and paying with a prepaid card so nothing lifestyle-related appears on shared statements.
+In your bio, state upfront that you're new and what you're looking for (e.g. soft swap with another newbie couple, or a female playmate for FFM threesome).
+From what we've seen across our couples, about 2 in 3 show mutual interest in an FFM threesome when both partners rate it, while closer to 3 in 5 share that interest for MMF.
+Knowing where you both stand before writing that profile saves a lot of awkward backtracking.

 Local Swinger Clubs and Events